 Apparently, “eating for two” is a myth.

 Pregnant mamas only need an additional 300 calories a day during the second trimester to support their growing babies.
 I used this information to give myself permission to relax about food– to feel more confident that I was getting the nourishment that my baby needed.
+I noticed some bloody discharge and was really worried but I found out what does bloody discharge mean here.
 I ate when I was hungry and stopped eating when I was full and satisfied.
 Sometimes I ate until I was a little more full than I would like, but I feel like that’s an important part of the learning process of having a balanced diet.

 Because I had practice eating intuitively and I was comfortable with the balance of my diet, I was able to think of the second trimester as an awesome, fun time where my body was changing beyond my control.

 I encouraged my own curiosity about the changes rather than fearing them.